Gigantamax Lapras is in Pokemon Go Max Raids! Get updated Pokemon Go raid counters!

-Find Shiny Palkia - Origin, Shiny Dialga - Origin, Regieleki and Regidragoremote raids on the Pokebattler Raid Party app in November!
+Find Necrozma - Dusk Mane, Necrozma - Dawn Wings, Shiny Mega Latios and Mega Latias in remote raids on the Pokebattler Raid Party app in November!

 Shadow Raids are here!
-Get your Shadow Entei and Shadow Mewtwo counters ready!
+Get your Shadow Regice and Shadow Mewtwo counters ready!

 [Analysis] Mega Sceptile, Blaziken and Swampert as Grass, Fire and Water-type raid attackers